 Pericallis cruenta and Pericallis lanata are two species which produce gorgeous flowers.
 More commonly found as wildflower species, they’re difficult to grow in home gardens.

-The leaves of this hybrid are irregularly toothed along the edges and velvety to the touch.
+The leaves of this hybrid flowering plant are irregularly toothed along the edges and velvety to the touch.
 They have the shape of an elongated teardrop, and are a medium to dark green color.
 Atop these leaves develop daisy-like flowers.

 These flowers range from vivid dark pink to blues and purples in petal color.
 Multicolored varieties are available which have white or cream banding across the petals.
 The center of the flower is usually darker in color and is round, like the center of a daisy.